SmoxBoye/PA1450-Group-7-Online-Weather/README.md

 1: Here you choose what category of data you want to display.

-2: Here you have the ability to uppload new or uppdated weather data to display.
+2: Here you have the ability to upload new or updated weather data to display.

 3: Here you are able to export the current displayed data.